brendanmetzger/ledger/README.md

 - [ ] Set up glossary/faq controller
 - [ ] Add font/size, contrast, and typeface preferences
 - [x] Auto generate link to edit file in textmate
+- [ ] Loops as 99 bottles of beer on the wall

 ** What about an ajax callback that returns an intention.
 Like, if true, check this box.
 I suppose this is a promise maybe?
 That means investigate promises.